- Brand name

 - You are a Rh(D)-negative person, who has accidentally received infusions (transfusions) of Rh(D)-positive blood (mismatched transfusion).
 This also applies to any blood products containing Rh(D)-positive red blood cells.

 Before you are given Rhophylac®

-Rhophylac® must not be used if you have a history of allergy to this product or human immunoglobulins.
+Rhophylac® must not be used if you have a history of allergy to this product.
 Tell your doctor if you have allergies to any other medicines or if you have ever had an allergic reaction to an injection.

 Tell your doctor also if you:

 - have a blood type Rh(D)-negative but have been previously exposed to Rh(D)-positive blood

 - are allergic to any of the components of the product